-- Major integrated projects - Signal modernization projects
+- Major integrated projects

+- Signal modernization projects

 - Station improvements and accessibility upgrades

 - Line structure major repairs

 - Track work

 - Power projects

 - Communications projects

 - Shops, yards, and bus depots

+- Other capital initiatives

+- Longterm planning

 MTA C&D provides an essential service to the city and region it serves.
 It coordinates internal forces and external contractors to plan, develop, and execute all MTA capital infrastructure construction projects, on an enormous scale in a safe and timely manner.
 Its oversight of the Capital Program ensures that MTA investments are strategic, benefiting New York for decades to come.